On this day in 1665, Samuel Pepys wrote in his diary:

 The Parish Clerks’ “Bills of Mortality” for the Plague Year of 1665 are examined at the church of All Hallows Staining on our “London Wall” standard walk, and on our “Tudor and Stuart London”, “Tudor and Stuart City highlights” and “Great Fire of London” themed specials.
 The bulk of the church collapsed in 1671, the foundations undermined by plague burials.

-Further details of all our walks are available in the “Our Guided Walks” section.
+Further details of all our walks are available in the Our Guided Walks section of this web-site.

-Bookings may be made through the “Contact/Booking” section, by e-mail (firstname.lastname@example.org), or by phone (020-8998-3051).
+Bookings may be made through the “Contact/Booking” section of the web-site, or by e-mail (firstname.lastname@example.org).